-Kasar Devi temple dates back to 2nd-century C.E. and gained popularity after renowned Indian monk, Swami Vivekananda meditated and lived here in the 1890s.
+Kasar Devi temple dates back to 2nd-century C.E. and gained popularity after renowned Indian monk Swami Vivekananda meditated and lived here in the 1890s.

 Just 10-20 steps ahead of the Kasar Devi temple, there lies a temple of God Bhairav on the same hill.
-It was the exact point where Swami Vivekananda meditated and shared the mystic experiences in his diaries.
+It was the exact point where Swami Vivekananda meditated and shared the magical experiences in his diaries.

 Crank’s Ridge & the Hippie Movement

 Many people refer to Kasar Devi village as the Crank’s Ridge.
 But it’s a part of Crank’s Ridge, which is spread over 6 km at the Himalayas’ foothills.

 Ridge is a long, stretched hilltop, and that’s what exactly Crank ridge is too.
 It got its name, most probably, after the famous hippie movement took place and many westerns arrived here.
 It was the time of the 60s, and believe me.
 Many people still feel the same Bohemian vibe here.

 The Hippe Movement started in the western part of the world led various misfits, wanderers, mystics, artists to travel.
 And in their travels, Rishikesh, Goa, and Kasar Devi (Crank’s Ridge) became popular spots in India.

 Crank’s Ridge is considered a place of great spiritual importance, just like Rishikesh.